 The operating segment contains various functions that are inter-dependent to support the Group's operating activities and performance.
-Based on the combined activities of these key functions, the CODM assesses performance against an approved Group's budget and makes resource allocation decisions that will maximise the utilisation of production capacity and operating efficiency of the operating segment, to achieve the Group's budget.
+Based on the combined activities of these key functions, the Group's CEO, who is the chief operating decision maker ('CODM'), assesses performance against an approved Group's budget and makes resource allocation decisions that will maximise the utilisation of production capacity and operating efficiency of the operating segment, to achieve the Group's budget.

-Reconciliation includes unallocated head office revenue, expenses, assets, liabilities and consolidation adjustments which are not directly attributable to a particular segment above.
+Reconciliation includes unallocated head office revenue, expenses, assets, liabilities and consolidation adjustments which are not directly attributable to a particular segment.